jiaojiaoguan/jiaojiaoguan.github.io/index.md

 - Viral population characterization using shot-gun deep sequencing data
 - Clinically important virus (such as HIV, HCV, SARS-CoV) identification
-- Interaction of bacteria and phages using CRISPR
+- Interaction of bacteria and phages using CRISPR 3.Plant genome annotation
-3. Plant genome annotation
 - Gene prediction in crops such as rice and maize
-- Small nocoding RNA search in plant genomes
-4. Algorithm design for mining third-generation sequencing data
+- Small nocoding RNA search in plant genomes 4.Algorithm design for mining third-generation sequencing data
 - Error correction of long reads
 - De novo assembly of long reads
 5.Noncoding RNA (small RNA, lncRNA etc.) secondary structure identification and search in large-scale genomic databases